-(1) Before or at the Close of the Evidence.
-At the close of the evidence or at any earlier reasonable time that the court orders, a party may

-- (2) After the Close of the Evidence.
+- (1) Before or at the Close of the Evidence.
+At the close of the evidence or at any earlier reasonable time that the court orders, a party may file and furnish to every other party written requests for the jury instructions the party wants the court to give. - (2) After the Close of the Evidence.
 After the close of the evidence, a party may: - (A) file requests for instructions on issues that could not reasonably have been anticipated by an earlier time that the court set for requests; and - (B) with the court's permission, file untimely requests for instructions on any issue. - (3) Format; Citation.
 The written requests must be in the format directed by the court.
 If a party relies on any statute, rule, caselaw, or other legal authority to support a requested instruction, the party must cite or provide a copy of the authority.